Apache to sell stakes in LNG projects to Woodside for $2.75 billion

 The company is also selling its 50 percent stake in the Kitimat LNG project, a joint venture with Chevron, and related oil and gas assets in the Horn River and Liard natural gas basins in British Columbia, Canada.

-Analysts expressed relief that Apache was able to strike a deal quickly during a period when crude prices have fallen more than 40 percent.
+Analysts expressed relief that Apache was able to strike a deal so soon in a time when crude prices have fallen more than 40 percent.

-Coleman described the transaction as one between “a willing buyer and willing seller”.

 ”This is a big win for Apache,“ analysts at Simmons & Co said in a note to clients. ”Given the steep fall in oil prices, we were worried that it might take longer to close this deal.